Event-Free Moving Object Segmentation from Moving Ego Vehicle: EXPERIMENTS

-\textbf{Supervision Strategies:} In our training pipeline, we leverage event data as auxiliary supervision, facilitated by a semantic mask.
+We perform multi-scale inference for ablation studies on Supervision Strategies.
+In our training pipeline, we leverage event data as auxiliary supervision, facilitated by a semantic mask.
 To assess the effectiveness of this approach, we conducted experiments in which we replaced the intermediate representation with alternative supervision methods, such as optical flow only, semantic mask only, and event data only.
-The quantitative results are shown in \Cref{Tab-Guide}.
+The quantitative results are shown in Table \ref{Tab-Guide}.
 It is evident that, while the auxiliary supervisions consistently improve our baseline, their individual performance is inferior to our full approach.
 We observed that omitting the semantic map guidance and the dilation operation leads to performance deterioration.
 This outcome can be attributed to the role of semantic guidance in attenuating noisy event responses from static regions.
 In addition, dilation plays a crucial role in the alignment of spatial masks with temporal motion blur.

-\textbf{Fusion choices:} We also conducted experiments to validate our fusion strategies.
-The results are reported in \Cref{Tab-Fusion}.
-Specifically, we replaced our fusion module with various alternatives, ranging from simple addition operations to tailored RGB-Event fusion modules \cite{tomy2022fusing}.
-Our superior performance confirms the effectiveness of our fusion approach.